lhanks/syslens/todo/startup/startup.md

 - [ ] 4.8 Add real-time data refresh with signals
 - [ ] 4.27 Add deep device information with internet lookup (specs, images, documentation links)
-- [ ] 4.28 Add network traffic graph to each connection on network tab
 - [ ] 4.29 Fix line graphs to have fixed height (prevent container resize on update)

 ## 5. Quality